querkmachine/beeps.website/about/about.md

 mastheadBreadcrumbs: null
 ---

+I am me.
+Unashamedly so.
+This website might be my "professional" online presence, but it is also _my_ website, and I don't want to hide any aspects of who I am in any environment—online or off.

+If you think that's a problem... then that's your problem.

+---

 <strong class="kimHeading-s">[My name is beeps.]({{ '/about/name/' | url }})</strong><br>
 With or without an uppercase 'b'.
 I also go by Kim (or Kimberly) Grey in other contexts, but I prefer you call me beeps.